PixelTheater/.github/profile/README.md

 ![ESP Candle](./media/ESPCandle-product.jpg)

 A tea candle-sized LED-powered smart light.
 The PCB stack is 38.6mm in diameter and 2cm tall, so that it can be placed in a standard candle holder or lantern (which are normally >40mm round spaces).
 It features 20x RGB pixels, two very bright and warm white LEDs, two deep red leds, and a high power UV-C LED.
 It can be powered by USB-C or via 6-15v DC external input.
+[Example demo firmware plus Home Assistant YAML with all leds and entities](https://github.com/PixelTheater/espcandle-demo)

 (more coming soon)